-21. Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
+- 21. Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
 Larger numbers indicate greater likelihood.
-A probability near likely, and a probability near 1 indicates a likely event.
-[7-SP5]
+A probability near 0 indicates an unlikely event, a probability around 1 2 indicates an event that is neither unlikely nor likely, and a probability near 1 indicates a likely event.
+[7-SP5] - 22.
+Approximate the probability of a chance event by collecting data on the chance process that produces it and observing its long-run relative frequency, and predict the approximate relative frequency given the probability.
+[7-SP6]